Seo Tips

 We all know that external links are essential to SEO, but did you know that internal links are also a powerful tool for increasing conversion rates?
 While the SEO world focuses on external links, internal links are a powerful way to improve your website’s conversion rate.
-We’ll go over this in-depth in this blog post and talk about what it takes to get started, why it works, and how you can use it for your own business.
+We’ll go over this in-depth in this blog post and discuss what it takes to get started, why it works, and how to use it for your business.

 This article is about what I like to call “Internal Links”.
 An internal link is a part of a website that a user visits or clicks on.
 Internal links are generally not highlighted in search engines and often go unnoticed by users.
-This post will explain what internal links are, why they work, and how to start using them in your next website project.
+This post will explain internal links, why they work, and how to use them in your next website project.

 What are internal links?

-Internal links can be found in a few places, including blog posts, pages, and even e-books.
-These links are a great way to improve your rankings, as with any connection.
+Internal links can be found in a few places, including blog posts, pages, and e-books.
+As with any connection, these links are a great way to improve your rankings.
 However, unlike external links, they are harder to manipulate.
 They also have another advantage: they are an excellent way of driving traffic to your website.

 Use Internal Links To Drive More Traffic To Your Site

-The average person is less likely to click through to a page already in their browser, so internal links help make a web page more accessible and thus more likely to be clicked on.
+The average person is less likely to click through to a page already in their browser, so internal links help make a web page more accessible and, thus, more likely to be connected.
 A study by Statistica found that internal links generate almost twice as much traffic as external links.
 In short, links from internal pages to other internal pages still work the same way, even if they aren’t links that point to a product or service.

 Create Internal Links To Make Your Site More Accessible

-When you think of “accessibility” in terms of SEO, you probably think of making sure your pages have a high keyword density.
+When you think of “accessibility” regarding SEO, you probably think of ensuring your pages have a high keyword density.
 After all, it’s an easy way to make your site look relevant and helpful.

 While that’s true, there is a much more significant benefit to internal links: accessibility.